TidalScale/R_benchmark_test/README.md

 ## Running the Test

-This is a long running job so it is convenient to start a tmux session and then execute the runtest.sh script such that the results are written to a text file:
+This is a long running job so it is convenient to start a tmux session and then execute the runtest.sh script from there.

-$ ./runtests.sh | tee testresult.txt
+$ ./runtests.sh

 You can edit the runtests.sh script to test any combination of in-memory workload sizes desired.
+The results will be written to a text file called 'testoutput.txt' but you can modify that in runtests.sh as well.

 ## Test Results